Amna-Qassim/Users-CRUD-Operations-With-Redux/README.md

 ## project link: https://user-crud-operations3.netlify.app

-## for login use information below:
+for login use the information below:
 ### userName: 07700000000
 ### password: password